 The History Of Hot Buttered Rum.

 Lord knows I tried, but the earliest I could find this drink mentioned was in the 1826 Pennsylvanian Historical society.
-The titles of most of the books that had hot buttered rum recipes were like the domestic blah blah blah, housewife so and so, or friendly neighbor such and such.
+The titles of most books that mention hot buttered rums were like the domestic such and such, housewife so and so, or friendly neighbor such and such.
 They all revolved around the house and made no mention of going out to a tavern, which made me think this was a homemade cocktail.
 This ultimately means its history is a bit muddy, and there is no single canon recipe, so take this recipe, modify it, and make it your own have fun.

 What Does Hot Buttered Rum Taste Like?